 Day 16 – A travel destination for chocolate lovers – Belgium

 This one is easy.
 It has to be Belgium.
 Hands down.
 In only two trips there I’m sure I ate my entire body weight in chocolate.
 It’s that good!
+And it has vegan options too!
 Besides, you get pretty stunning architecture with your chocolate!
 I’m not the biggest fan of Brussels, but Brugge is a fairy tale city!
 Don’t miss it!

 Day 17 – A travel destination that inspires you – Istanbul